AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 When a soldier sees a transaction, it leverages the [libp2p networking stack](https://libp2p.io/) for messaging and communication.

 This network transmits messages from one peer to another.
-It uses public key cryptography as the basis of peer identity.
-Each node has their unique Peer ID, which allows them to identify each other and communicate among themselves.
+It uses public key cryptography to define identity, where each node has a unique Peer ID, which allows them to identify each other and filter communications.

-When nodes want to communicate with each other, they need to discover other nodes and use their Peer ID to send message.

-The network has two topics defined, "validateEth" and "validateAlgo".
-It uses pubsub interface to verify, sign and send messages to all the peers for defined topics using the extensible gossip protocol "gossipsub".
+The network has two communication topics defined, "validateEth" and "validateAlgo".
+It uses pubsub interface to verify, sign and send messages to all the peers for defined topics using the extensible gossip protocol `gossipsub`.

 - When a soldier sees a transaction, it records it, signs it, and then passes the p2p-message to the other soldiers.
 We use redis for recording the transactions any of our soldiers have recieved.